-Let’s be honest, would you rather see your children browsing their Facebook feed all day, or play exciting home laser tag battles?
+Let’s be honest, would you rather see your children browsing their Facebook feeds all day, or play exciting home laser tag battles?

 There are quite a few home laser tag sets available for purchase online, but some are much better, more robust and more sophisticated than others.

-As huge laser tag fanatics ourselves, we have tested the most popular home laser tag equipment sets and have come up with a list of the 5 best home laser tag guns you can currently buy.
+As huge laser tag fanatics ourselves, we have tested the most popular home laser tag equipment sets and have come up with a list of the 7 best laser tag guns you can currently buy.

 Best Home Laser Tag Guns: